daeuniverse/changelogs-generator-action/README.md

-# Changelogs Generator Action
+# 🌌 Changelogs Generator Action

-Automatically generate changelogs from your `release tags` based on `pull requests` history on GitHub,
+Automatically generate changelogs from your `release tags` based on `pull requests` history on GitHub

 ## Boostrap